Carlos Real de Azúa: Biography

 His writings have been described as conveying a “horror of the void” and can be categorized variously as belonging to the genres of history, political essay, cultural criticism, and “criticism of customs.”
 His prose style was extravagant and complex, “made up of a slow chaos of periods that wind endlessly through the paragraph, and where the subordinates and parentheses are encapsulated within each other like Russian dolls.”
 One critic considers him one of the three leading members of his generation of Uruguayan writers, the other two being Rama and Monegal.
 His work was frequently described as “arborescent,” which means “resembling a tree,” but which in his case was used by critics in the sense established by Gilles Deleuze and Félix Guattari, namely “to characterize thinking marked by insistence on totalizing principles, binarism, and dualism.”
-The critic Roberto Echavarran called him “the baroque historian.”
+The critic Roberto Echavarren called him “the baroque historian.”
 Rama praised him as a first-rate example of the “sociological imagination.”

 His influence on Uruguayan culture can only be compared to that of Carlos Vaz Ferreira, Carlos Quijano, José Enrique Rodó, and Juan E. Pivel Devoto.
 Some consider him a modern version of a Renaissance polymath.

 From 1937 to 1966, he taught literature at the secondary-school level.
 From 1954 to 1967, he was a professor at the Instituto de Profesores Artigas, teaching courses in Ibero-American literature and in the literature of the Rio de la Plata region.
 From 1952 to 1976, he taught Literary Aesthetics at the same institution.
 He was also a professor of Political Science at the Faculty of Economic Sciences from 1967 to 1974.

 Ruben Cotelo wrote a short biography of him.
 A 1984 special issue of weekly magazine Jaque consisted of a collection of tributes to him by César Aguiar, Mariano Arana, Lisa Block de Behar, Tulio Halperin Donghi, Enrique Fierro, Carlos Filgueiras, Carlos Martínez Moreno, Juan Oddone, Carlos Pellegrino, Blanca París, Mercedes Ramírez, Juan Rial, Emir Rodríguez Monegal, Ricardo Rodríguez Pereyra, Marta Sabelli de Loucau, and Ida Vitale.
 Lisa Block de Behar wrote several articles about the author.
 Tulio Halperín Dongui wrote Carlos Real de Azúa: the avid curiosity about the world.
 Susana Mallo wrote a doctoral thesis on Real de Azúa, Pablo Rocca published several articles and Marcos Daniel Aguilar wrote about him in Cariatide, a magazine in Mexico.
 The book Carlos Real de Azúa, Una biografía intelectual, was published in 2017 by Valetin Trujillo.